nitrictech/examples/v1/cloudflare-lb/README.md

 ## Project Description

-This project demonstrates how to combine the power of an auto-scaling api with an auto-scaling db.
+This project demonstrates how to load balance the same application across multiple clouds with Nitric and Cloudflare.

-Neon is a fully managed serverless PostgreSQL.
-Neon separates storage and compute and offers modern developer features such as serverless, branching, bottomless storage, and more.

 ## Usage